helm/community/hips/hip-00xx-sequencing.md

 ## Backwards compatibility

-Helm will continue to install/upgrade/uninstall all resources and dependencies at once, as adding the above defined annotations and depends-on field is when the installation behaviour would change.
-If a chart defines `helm.sh/depends-on/charts: ["subchart"]` annotation in `Chart.yaml`, Helm will wait for the subchart to be ready for all resources with default readiness checks.
-This will also apply to older subcharts that do not have any sequencing annotations.
+Helm will continue to install/upgrade/uninstall/rollback all resources and dependencies at one go for all charts using `Charts v2` and below.

 ## Security implications